shahcompbio/signals/README.md

 ### Other technologies

-Other technologies and software should also be compatible with schnapps.
+Other technologies and software should also be compatible with signals.
 For example, we have used 10X data successfully.
 If you have single cell bam files or fastq files see the detailed documentation for running our single cell pipeline [here](https://github.com/shahcompbio/single_cell_pipeline/blob/master/docs/source/install.md).
 Alternatively, we provide a lightweight snakemake pipeline with the key steps [here](https://github.com/marcjwilliams1/hscn_pipeline).
 Also included there are some scripts to demultiplex 10X CNV bams.

 If you total copy number calls from other software such as 10X cellranger or [scope](https://github.com/rujinwang/SCOPE), these may also work but not something we have tried.
 Feel free to open an issue if you need some advice.